Tranquillity Park in Downtown Houston

 Louie Welch was the Mayor of Houston at the time of the park dedication.

 My husband and I visited Tranquillity Park one weekend in May almost a year ago.
 The falling water sounds mingled with the rustling of leaves on the trees.
 Some people were sitting on benches seemingly enjoying the ambiance while reading books.
 Some were bicycling through the park and others walking such as we were doing.

 I can well imagine that nearby office workers during the week would enjoy going for a stroll or eating lunch in such a pretty spot.

 Those distinctive stainless steel cylinders with water cascading down the sides are supposed to remind us of the rocket boosters on the Apollo spacecraft.
-Named the Wortham Fountains they are one of several parks and/or water features in Houston bearing the name of those well known philanthropists.
+Named the Wortham Fountains they are one of several parks and water features in Houston bearing the name of those well-known philanthropists.

 There is also a replicated footprint of Neil Armstrong in this park.
-It is designed to make us think of his footprints in the dust of our silvery moon.
+It is designed to make us think of his prints in the dust of our silvery moon.